 - How to set suppression threshold

-This document provides detailed information about the configuration, behavior and recommended usage of
+This reference contains descriptions of all the configuration commands, and detailed information about the configuration, behavior and recommended usage of

 The Open Diffix website has general information about the Open Diffix project.
 The website FAQ is a good starting point.
 This article is a high-level overview of the anonymization mechanisms used by Diffix (version Elm).
 This paper is a complete specification and privacy analysis of Diffix Elm.

 This document applies to the Fir version of Diffix, which is currently a work in progress.

 Extension behavior is controlled by security labels and settings.
 Security labels specific to this extension are assigned to tables, columns, and roles (users).
 Settings are general parameters associated with system operation.
 Settings can be assigned in the configuration file and are instantiated per session.